karthi-16/r_customfunctions/README.md

 # r_customfunctions
-R fucntions to manipulate and create plots
+R functions to manipulate and create plots